geidelguerra/geidelguerra-website/content/blog/vapor-and-javascript-injected-environment-variables.md

 ---
 title: Laravel Vapor and injected javascript environment variables
+description: If you are using Laravel Vapor and need to inject some environment variables to javascript keep reading.
 ---

 If you are using Laravel Vapor and need to inject some environment variables to